-- (a) To have his /her script reviewed OR,

-- (b) To have his/her script(s) re-marked.
+Students who pass a course do not have the option to request a review / re-mark.

-- 97. The student who wishes to have his / her script reviewed /remarked will be required to pay a fee as prescribed by the university.
+86. The student who wishes to have his / her script reviewed /re-marked will be required to pay a fee as prescribed by the University.